omics-lab/VirusTaxo/README.md

 VirusTaxo provides taxonomic classification of virus sequences.
 VirusTaxo has an average accuracy of 93% at genus level across DNA and RNA viruses.

-### Method limitation and interpretation

-- VirusTaxo is trained on known virus sequences and designed to predict taxonomy of virus sequences.

-- Since VirusTaxo uses k-mer enrichment, non-virus sequences could be classified as virus due to random k-mer match.
-To use VirusTaxo, please make sure to remove non-virus sequences.

-- If your sample contains non-virus sequences, it is highly recommeded to filter out non-viral sequences using tools like [blast](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/find-data/sequence) or [DeepVirFinder](https://github.com/jessieren/DeepVirFinder).

-- To avoid contaimination with host sequences, please filter out those by mapping the reads to host reference genomes before using VirusTaxo.

 ### Web application of VirusTaxo

 - Web-based application of VirusTaxo is available at [Omics Lab](https://omics-lab.com/virustaxo)